 To the extent that we raise additional capital by issuing equity securities, the share ownership of existing stockholders will be diluted.
 For example, on April 3, 2017, we filed a Registration Statement on Form S-3 (File No. 333-217102), covering the offering of up to \$250 million of shares of common stock, preferred stock, warrants and units.
-On September 20, 2017, we filed a prospectus supplement and entered into the Sales Agreement with Cowen and Company, LLC ("Cowen") to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$125,000,000, through an at-the-market equity offering program under which Cowen will act as our sales agent.
-As of September 30, 2019, we have sold 52,569 shares of common stock for gross proceeds of approximately \$894,000 pursuant to the Sales Agreement.
 In March 2018, we sold 8,117,647 shares of our common stock for net proceeds of \$64.9 million in an underwritten public offering pursuant to our Registration Statement on Form S-3 (File No. 333-217102).
+On March 9, 2020 we filed a Registration Statement on Form S-3 (File No. 333-237040), covering the offering of up to \$200 million of shares of common stock, preferred stock, warrants and units and entered into the Sales Agreement with Jefferies to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jefferies will act as our sales agent.
+As of March 31, 2020, we had not sold any shares of common stock pursuant to the Sales Agreement.